AutoProving/GridCSPs/README.md

 # GridCSP

-This is a solver for Grid-like constraint satisfaction problems (CSPs).
+This is a solver for grid-like constraint satisfaction problems (CSPs).
 The solver works in polynomial time on the smoothness of the input instance.
 Smoothness is a complexity measure defined in terms of ordered decision diagrams (ODDs).
 For more details please refer to the following publication.

 Vasily Alferov and Mateus de Oliveira Oliveira.
 On the Satisfiability of Smooth Grid CSPs.
 Proceedings of the 20th Symposium on Experimental Algorithms (SEA 2022).